 I have never understood why Boris Johnson is thought to be so charismatic.
 His speeches are bumbling and awkward, like a Hugh Grant character in a Romantic comedy.
 His support for foreign intervention in Syria is odious.
 His description of the benefits cap in London as a form of ethnic cleansing was idiotic hyperbole.
 A lot of what he says is conventional truisms disguised as grand rhetoric.
 I don’t like him any more than the sneaky neocon Remoaner Philip Hammond.

 But, just as with Hammond, that doesn’t give me or anyone the right to lie about what he’s said.
 In fact, the Telegraph article is, for the most part, eloquent and well judged.
 It gives a positive articulation of the upside from Brexit.
 The Remain supporting media, the EU and Remoaner politicians in the UK have been relentless in warning about potential pitfalls and downsides.
-But there is risk in every decision.
+But there is risk in every decision – including the now thankfully avoided decision to remain in the EU.
 What Johnson has done is given an intelligent and detailed picture of the potential rewards.
 Establishing a new anchor in the discussion of the UK’s withdrawal from the EU is only a prelude to the UK raising anchor and setting sail for a brighter future.